Silbury Hill: 21st century

 In March 2007, English Heritage announced that a Roman village had been found at the foot of Silbury Hill.
 It contained regularly laid out streets and houses.

-On 11 May 2007, contractors Skanska, under the overall direction of English Heritage, began a major programme of stabilisation, filling the tunnels and shafts from previous investigations with hundreds of tonnes of chalk.
+In May 2007, contractors Skanska, under the overall direction of English Heritage, began a major programme of stabilisation, filling the tunnels and shafts from previous investigations with hundreds of tonnes of chalk.
 At the same time a new archaeological survey was conducted using modern equipment and techniques.
-The work finished in early 2008: a "significant" new understanding of the monument's construction and history had been obtained.
+The work finished in early 2008; a "significant" new understanding of the monument's construction and history had been obtained.